LiciaHe/vist270s2022/information/01-syllabus.md

 In case a scheduled class meeting is cancelled due to circumstances beyond our control, any scheduled work that is affected will be rescheduled, as announced by your instructors.

 ### Laptop and Mobile Device Policy
 Please silence your mobile devices before class.
 Do not text or play games during class.
-If you need to use your laptop during lecture, you must get the instructor’s written permission.
 Please exercise good judgment since you may not only distract yourself, but also people seated near you.
 If you use your laptop or mobile device in such a way that it distracts others (e.g. playing games), you will be asked to leave.

 ### Recording Devices
 Lectures and Q&A sessions may not be recorded without the written permission of the instructor and you do not have the instructor’s permission to use notes from lectures for commercial lecture note purposes.